We get lots of questions from the public about precious metals.

 Platinum and palladium are used in pollution-scrubbing catalytic converters for conventional automobiles.
-They have many demand sources beyond that, including from high-tech industries, jewelers, and mints.
+They have many demand sources beyond that, including high-tech industries, jewelers, and mints.

-Catalytic converters won’t go away anytime soon, especially given rising demand for cars from billions of people in India and China who can’t afford Teslas.
+Catalytic converters won’t go away anytime soon, especially given the rising demand for cars from billions of people in India and China who can’t afford Teslas.